 # Welfare support

 The Welfare team are here to provide all home students with a confidential service offering advice, support and guidance for a wide variety of issues (and not restricted to academic related issues).
-All International and EU students should seek advice from the International Student Support team.

 # We can help with